 It is difficult to calculate a projected regional percentage for training given that each funding source in the WorkOne system has different definitions, allowable uses and restrictions, and budget processes regarding funds for customer training.
 For example, Vocational Rehabilitation does not have a specified local budget for training, funds are requested from the state as needed so it is difficult to project an annual training budget for the region.
-Wagner-Peyser and Adult Education funds are not available to be used for direct client tuition payments.
+Wagner-Peyser and Adult Education funds are not available to be used for direct client tuition payment.
 For these reasons, the Board has not calculated a projected percentage of these funding sources that will be used for direct client training.

 The Board has, however, established a direct client expenditure goal specifically for the WIOA and WorkINdiana funds that are granted to the Board from DWD.
-The region's planned total PY'16 budget for WorkINdiana (\$134,445) and WIOA Adult, Dislocated Worker and Youth funds (\$2,604,206) is \$2,738,651.
-Of this amount, it is anticipated that approximately 22% (\$586,000) of the total funds available for WIOA and WorkINdiana program activities will be used for direct client training tuition payments.
+The region's planned total PY'18 budget for WorkINdiana (\$250,000) and WIOA Adult, Dislocated Worker and Youth funds (\$1,698,645).
+Of this amount, it is anticipated that approximately 20% (\$385,000) of the total funds available for WIOA and WorkINdiana program activities will be used for direct client tuition and supportive service payments.